1930 Atlantic hurricane season: Hurricane Two

 A tropical depression developed well east of the Lesser Antilles on August 29.
 Initially drifting westward, the storm gradually intensified and became a tropical storm early the next day.
 By August 31, the system strengthened into a Category 1 hurricane.
 The next day, the hurricane entered the Caribbean Sea, passing the island of Dominica as a Category 2 hurricane.
 Continuing to intensify, the storm further intensified into a Category 3 hurricane on September 2 and then to a Category 4 the following day.
 Around 18:00 UTC on September 3, the hurricane peaked with winds of 155 mph (250 km/h), observed by a ship.
 Simultaneously, the storm made landfall near Santo Domingo, Dominican Republic.

 The mountainous terrain of Hispaniola rapidly weakened the system to a tropical storm early on September 4.
 Moving westward over the Caribbean Sea, the storm failed to re-strengthen before making landfall in western Cuba with winds of 40 mph (65 km/h) around midday on September 6.
 Thereafter, the system entered the Gulf of Mexico and curved northeastward.
 At 09:00 UTC on September 9, the storm again made landfall near Bradenton, Florida, with winds of 45 mph (75 km/h).
 Later that day, the storm weakened to a tropical depression while crossing Florida.
 Upon emerging into the Atlantic Ocean on the next day, the system re-intensified into a tropical storm.
 While located offshore South Carolina, the storm re-attained hurricane status early on September 12.
 The hurricane then brushed the Outer Banks of North Carolina before heading out to sea.
 The storm further strengthened to Category 2 intensity while heading eastward, but later weakened to a tropical storm early on September 16.
 The following day, the storm deteriorated further to a tropical depression, and late on September 17, the cyclone dissipated southwest of the Azores.

 While crossing the Lesser Antilles, the hurricane brought powerful winds and heavy rainfall to the islands.
 On Dominica, crops suffered severe damage.
 All vessels at the harbor sank, killing two people.
+The hurricane destroyed approximately 1,000 homes and severely damaged roughly 850 others.
+Guadeloupe and Martinique both reported extensive crop losses.
 Winds on Puerto Rico left mostly minor damage to plantations, and rainfall was generally "beneficial".
 In the Dominican Republic, three districts of Santo Domingo were destroyed, with half of the city leveled by the hurricane.
 Damages in the city were an estimated $50 million (1930 USD).
 The Red Cross estimated 2,000 people perished in the city, with an additional 8,000 injured.
-However, the actual death toll may never be known, and historians estimate the hurricane left between 2,000 and 8,000 fatalities.
+Historians estimate the hurricane left between 2,000 and 8,000 fatalities.
 Haiti experienced crop damage due to the storm.
 In Florida, "damaging" rainfall was observed over southeastern Hillsborough County, with 8 to 9 in measured.
 Press reports indicated damage to highways and bridges, and crops were inundated.
 Damage reached approximately $75,000.
 After passing the Outer Banks of North Carolina as re-intensifying hurricane, power outages occurred across the region.
 Buildings at Cape Lookout were severely damaged.